thomaspernet/SBC_pollution_China/Data_analysis/06_SBC_pollution_China_Revision_tables_replicate_city_industry.md

     t5
 ),
     dep_var = "Dependent variable: \\text { SO2 emission }_{i k t}",
-    title="Soft budget constraint as reflected in the SOEs reaction to the SPZs and coastal area's policies in China ", addFE=fe1,
+    title="Soft budget constraint as reflected in the SOE s reaction to the SPZ s and coastal area's policies in China ", addFE=fe1,
     save=TRUE,
                     note = FALSE,